 - while using cinnamon, use the true cinnamon (ceylon cinnamon) and not cassia. to know how to find the difference, you can read this post here.

-garam masala recipe card below:
+homemade garam masala recipe

-garam masala powder recipe
+INGREDIENTS FOR homemade garam masala recipe

 - ½ cup cumin seeds (jeera) or 63 grams cumin seeds